lemay-ai/lazyTextPredict/README.md

 The models we use at the moment come from [this](https://github.com/huggingface/transformers) library.

-The results show you metrics like Accuracy, f1 score, precision, recall etc. in a simple table-like output.
+The results show you metrics like: accuracy, f1 score, precision, recall etc. in a simple table-like output.
 You can then go ahead and choose whiever model works best for you.

 This tool is built on top of [PyTorch](https://pytorch.org/) framework and [transformers](https://github.com/huggingface/transformers) library.